General

 - Yes, payment can be made through the website and the smart application.
 The Central ePay gateway of Dubai Government enables corporate and individual customers to settle payable amounts owed to the Department's services electronically from anywhere and at any time, as follows:

-- Dubai Government ePay Gateway: the data of each customer is handled in accordance with the best standards and practices of privacy and information security to ensure that the data is not exposed to any disclosure or illegal storage.
+- Dubai Government ePay Gateway the data of each customer is handled in accordance with the best standards and practices of privacy and information security to ensure that the data is not exposed to any disclosure or illegal storage.
 Moreover, ePay Gateway offers several payments options to customers.

 There are several online payment options approved by the Government of Dubai Legal Affairs Department for settlements of transaction fees.
 These include, inter alia, direct debit from the customer’s bank account, debit and credit cards, e-dirham G2.